CALS in Montana

 The first CALS course taught exclusively by Montana CALS instructors was held in Helena in December of 2014.
 The course was attended by 17 healthcare providers consisting of physicians, nurse practitioners, physician assistants, nurses and paramedics.
 The positive response led to immediate planning for the next class in Lewistown Montana in March 2015.

-For more information on CALS in Montana contact Becky Vonbank at email@example.com .
+For more information on CALS in Montana contact Ann Gihl at firstname.lastname@example.org.